Ypertex/blog/content/articles/visualization-of-leadership/index.md

 Leaders are paid to go into the wild, dangerous unknown.
 Leaders work *on* the business (outside-in), not *in* the business (inside-out).
 For the latter, they trust, delegate and serve.

-{{<figure src="b6941f0f-bc38-4540-a530-bec2b844905a">}}Where leaders should be most of their time: Scouting and probing the environment---or observing their employees' challenges and needs{{</figure>}}
+{{<figure src="b6941f0f-bc38-4540-a530-bec2b844905a">}}Where leaders should spend most of their time: Scouting and probing the environment—or observing their employees' challenges and needs{{</figure>}}

-Looking at calendars of many line managers however, you get the impression that they're knee deep and hands on in project meetings, steering committees, and task forces---fixing whatever's broken.
+Looking at the calendars of many line managers, however, you get the impression that they're knee-deep and hands-on in project meetings, steering committees, and task forces—fixing whatever's broken.
 Very few days are dedicated to exploration and innovation, if at all.

-They take decisions based on the shortsightedness of working *in* the business all day, every day.
+They make decisions based on the shortsightedness of working *in* the business all day, every day.
 Even if they're lucky and employees start roaming and scouting the environment on their own, managers are quick to dismiss reports from returning scouts as they haven't shared the same experiences firsthand.

 ## Lead Your Managers to Become Leaders